ekaterinailin/AltaiPony/docs/source/tutorials/ffds.rst

 Flare Frequency Distributions and Power Laws
 ==============================================

+*You can try out everything in this section in the tutorial notebook in the [Github] repository.*

 Once you have found all the flares, you can compute statistical measures using your flare table.

 The `FFD` module allows you to compute Flare Frequency Distributions.
 You can use it to